75,000 trapped in refugee camp on Jordan-Syria border, Amnesty warns

 Humanitarian aid to the berm, which was already limited, virtually ceased altogether after a suicide car bombing killed at least six members of Jordan's security forces in June, Amnesty said.

 Following the attack, Jordan designated border areas with Syria as "closed military zones" and sealed the al-Rukban border crossing.
-But Syrians continue to move to the area, fleeing bloodshed in their homeland's grinding 5-year civil war.
+But Syrians continue to move to the area, fleeing bloodshed in their homeland's grinding five-year civil war.

 Since then, one delivery of food aid has been made to the camp's tens of thousands of residents, with aid agencies, banned from entering the no's man land, required to drop supplies into the camp using cranes, Amnesty said.